kavigupta/kavigupta.github.com/_posts/2016-01-28-What-Is-Category-Theory.md

 The really fun part of category theory actually has to do with functions between categories called "functors".
 Then there is a category of categories where the arrows are the functors and the objects are the categories.
 And then they add like 20 levels of abstraction until your head hurts.

-But at its base, category theory is just the study of graphs, the way that set theory is the study of lists.
+But at its base, category theory is just the study of paths on graphs, the way that set theory is the study of unique elements of lists.
 Nothing too intimidating, and it *does* generalize a *lot* of theorems about things.